hiteknodeposit20241/autonomous-gemini-release-manager/frontend/README.md

 This frontend application integrates with a backend Express server located at `@backend`.
 The UI allows users to:

+- Get information on when a new commit event has been detected and whether a new release is needed or not.
 - Create and publish releases.
-- List releases on the provided GitHub repository.
+- Client is connected via websockets to the backend.